ga4gh/va-spec/schema/va-spec/base/def/VariantPrognosticProposition.rst

       - string
       - 1..1
       - The relationship declared to hold between the subject and the object of the Statement.
-   *  - objectTumorType
+   *  - objectCondition
       -
-      - :ref:`Condition` | :ref:`MappableConcept`
+      - :ref:`Condition` | :ref:`iriReference`
       - 1..1
-      - The tumor type for which the variant impact is evaluated.
+      - The disease that is evaluated for outcome.
    *  - alleleOriginQualifier
       -
       - string